 Also it pays to know the back roads to get into Gatlinburg!
 I used the back roads to from Jefferson City, TN to Gatlinburg, TN.
 It doesn’t take all that long, just the back roads are curvy as can be.
 That is because they are more mountainy roads.

 I would like to go back again and ride these go-karts for sure!
-I might do the mini-golf again too.
-I am glad I got to know there was more to Cooter’s than just a Museum.
+Plus, I might do the mini-golf again too.
+Not to mention, I am glad I got to know there was more to Cooter’s than just a Museum.
 It is also an attraction with go-karts and mini-golf all in Gatlinburg.

 My daughter said it was very hot inside and they need to make it where people in wheelchairs can get around.

 Kati said it was fun and pretty neat and the people were very friendly.
-She also told me she would go back again.
-She said she also liked the tidbits of info about the Dukes that was throughout the place, she found them interesting.
+She also told me she would go back again plus she also liked the tidbits of info about the Dukes that was throughout the place, she found them interesting.
 Kati also said she liked the memorabilia throughout.
 But, she really liked the General Lee.

 I believe other than the go-karts and seeing some of the memorabilia that made me feel like a child again and reminded me of watching the TV show.
-I enjoyed getting to sit in the driver’s seat of the General Lee and getting a photo.
-I say take the family and go to Cooter’s.
+Not to mention, I enjoyed getting to sit in the driver’s seat of the General Lee and getting a photo.
+Take the family and go to Cooter’s.
 Go before Roscoe cuffs ya and stuffs ya.

 There are three locations you can go to.
 But you can’t do the same thing at all the locations.
 Each offers a unique experience.
 It is also free to come into the museum and look around.